 Drink plenty of water

 The human body is around 60 percent water, and it’s important to keep it that way.
 The negative effects of dehydration range from plain old bummers, like stress and difficulty concentrating, to physical symptoms such as headaches and fatigue.
 Drinking water regularly keeps the mind clear and the body energized.
 If you have trouble remembering to sip water throughout the day, try drinking full glasses on a timer to keep your fluids in fighting form.
-And avoid the liquids that actually dehydrate you.

 Loading up on junk food may satisfy cravings, but eating foods low in nutrients leaves you feeling cranky and sluggish.
 Work nutrient-dense foods into your diet, such as brain-boosting seafood, organic greens, and antioxidant-rich sweet potatoes.
 A nutrient-rich diet will not only improve your mood but also can help normalize blood sugar levels, making your energy more balanced.
 Beyond a fridge full of fresh fruits and veggies, here are 13 things happy people have in their homes.

 Whether you prefer a morning jog, lunchtime yoga, or pumping serious iron after work at the gym, getting daily exercise of any kind will go a long way toward improving your mood.
 Along with boosting self-confidence and appreciation for what your body can accomplish, physical activity spurs the release of endorphins.
 A surge in these hormones ramps up feelings of happiness and relaxation, and that helps dispel feelings of stress and anxiety.
 Don’t miss these 6 ways exercise makes your brain better.

 Follow a morning routine